- Book Printing Services

-An ISBN (International Standard Book Number) is a 13 digit unique identifier for a book or title.
-It is used as the reference for cataloguing, stock control, billing and accounting.
-Basically, it’s the way that your title will be known to book buyers and sellers, it has to be used to distinguish it from other titles.
+An ISBN (International Standard Book Number) is a 13 digit number assigned to a book.
+It is the way that a book title will be known to buyers and sellers, it is used to distinguish it from other titles.

 You only need to purchase an ISBN if you are planning to sell your book in retail outlets or online.
 If you are a self-published author, the decision to register as a publisher and buy ISBNs is up to you.
 You may not want the added expense if your aim is just to give the books to family or friends.
 If later you decide to sell your books where they need to be scanned at the till then an ISBN can always be added to your books later by having barcodes labels printed which can be stuck on the back of the book.

 ISBNs can be ordered from the Neilsen UK ISBN Agency which is the national agency for the UK and Republic of Ireland.
 ISBNs are issued in batches of ten numbers.

 There is lots of useful information on their website including an application form and guidance notes.
 Alternatively you can ring them on 01483 712200 – you will find them very helpful.

 The publisher name you create and register, as well as your contact information (address; contact tel numbers; website, etc.), will be information that is shared and accessed by the international book supply chain and will in effect enter the “public domain”, accessible by businesses such as such book retailers (including all the major online retailers such as Amazon), libraries, universities, schools, and companies and institutions generally with a vested interest in books.
 It is therefore important that you, as the registered publisher, keep this information up-to-date with the ISBN Agency.
 For instance, if you change address or set up a new website you must tell them.